Enoyl-(acyl-carrier-protein) reductase (NADPH, B-specific)

-Thus, the two substrates of this enzyme are acyl-[acyl-carrier-protein] and NADP^{+}, whereas its 3 products are trans-2,3-dehydroacyl-[acyl-carrier-protein], NADPH, and H^{+}.
+The enzyme converts the trans double bond of a thioester attached to an acyl carrier protein to the corresponding saturated compound using nicotinamide adenine dinucleotide phosphate (NADPH) and a proton as reducing agent.

 This enzyme belongs to the family of oxidoreductases, to be specific, those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is acyl-[acyl-carrier-protein]:NADP+ oxidoreductase (B-specific).
 Other names in common use include acyl-ACP dehydrogenase, reductase, enoyl-[acyl carrier protein] (reduced nicotinamide, adenine dinucleotide phosphate), NADPH 2-enoyl Co A reductase, enoyl acyl-carrier-protein reductase, enoyl-ACP reductase, and enoyl-[acyl-carrier-protein] reductase (NADPH, B-specific).
 This enzyme participates in fatty acid biosynthesis.